+b.
 Duties

-Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes

-Evaluation of last year's school improvement plan
+1. Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes a.
+Evaluation of last year's school improvement plan b.
+Development of this school improvement plan c.
+Preparation of the school's annual budget and plan